 A lien is simply a possessory form of security interest; when possession of the property is lost, the lien is released.

 Pledge of goods is not lost by loss of possession.
-In the case of sale of security by the creditor (Pledgee/pawnor), if the proceeds of such sale are less than the amount due in respect of the debt or promise, the debtor (pawnor) is still liable to pay the balance.
+In the case of sale of a security by the creditor (Pledgee/pawnor), if the proceeds of such sale are less than the amount due in respect of the debt or promise, the debtor (pawnor) is still liable to pay the balance.

 The lien does not constitute ownership; rather, it is a type of encumbrance.
 Therefore, the lien is simply the right to retain the assets, not to sell the assets unless stated in the agreement.